minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-treat-cube.md

   thumb:
 ---

+This is so cheap and easy to make and it's as good as any food dispenser toy or even better.

 For this one you need a small closable cardboard box size 8 x 8 cm (about 3" x 3"), masking tape and any dry treats.

 You can do the box by your self like I did and for that you need a piece of cardboard size 24 x 32 cm (about 9,5" x 12,5").
 I draw the cube on the cardboard (see the last picture) and cut it out with a modelling knife.
 I'm sure you can cut it with scissors too.
 I also cut a small hole in the middle for the treats to come out.